 Amount of programme contributions paid to financial instruments

 The amounts of programme contributions paid to Financial Instruments and the amounts paid by Financial Instruments have to be reported in Appendix 6 of Annex VII to CIR 2011/2014.
+In case amounts that are deducted from the accounts, contain expenditure related to Financial Instruments, these amounts should be reflected accordingly in this Appendix.
 The information reported by the Member States in this Appendix will be used by the Commission for the preparation of the annual accounts of the Commission.
-For detailed information on the content of the fields is referred to the "ESI Fund Guidance on Financial Instruments CPR Article 41: Requests for payment" (Ref.
-N° XXX/2015).
+For detailed information on the content of the fields refer to the "Guidance for Member States on Article 41 CPR - Requests for payment" (Ref.
+EGESIF 15-0006-01 of 08/06/2015).
 Adjustments of amounts from the Financial Instruments compared to the final interim payment application should be reflected in Appendix 6.

 Advances paid in the context of state aid